Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

-The presence of these three characteristics strongly indicate a syncopal episode – i.e. a transient loss of consciousness caused by transient global cerebral hypoperfusion.
+The presence of these three characteristics is strongly suggestive of a syncopal episode (i.e. a transient loss of consciousness caused by transient global cerebral hypoperfusion).

 Every year, many patients experiencing syncope are wrongly diagnosed with epilepsy and vice versa, with long term consequences.
 It is very important to distinguish these two classically similar events.
 In addition to the three characteristics above, it is helpful to think in terms of what happened before, during and after the event.